zijian678/PromptExplainer/README.md

 ## Implementations

 We provide two implementations:
 * Simple implementation: PromptExplainer.ipynb.
-Please note that this is just a simple implementation of PromptExplainer to help uderstand our framwwork more easily.
-For experiemntal comparison purpose, please follow our original paper to select the templates and verbalizers (KPT).
+Please note that this is just a simple implementation of PromptExplainer to help understand our framework more easily.
+For experimental comparison purposes, please follow our original paper to select the templates and verbalizers (KPT).